- What should we bring with us?

 When looking for reef-safe sunscreen, check the active ingredients.
 Be sure the only active ingredients are either zinc oxide or titanium dioxide.
 Many chemicals found in many popular sunscreen brands have been found to be toxic to coral, which is very fragile and easily damaged.
 The chemicals to avoid include, but are not limited to: Oxybenzone, octinoxate, avobenzone, octisalate, homosalate, and octocrylene.
 If your sunscreen contains any of these in the active ingredients, it is harmful to coral.
 In short, if you have only zinc oxide or titanium dioxide as the active ingredients, your sunscreen is okay.
 And even if that's the case, also make sure those compounds are "non-nano".
 The reducing of those compounds into "nano particles" changes their chemical makeup in a way that does actually make them harmful to coral.
 Coral is a very fragile animal!
 Help us protect it by only using reef safe sun protection!

-- Can we go to Chinaman's Hat from your location?
+- Can we go to Mokoli'i Island from your location?

-No, Chinaman's Hat (aka Mokoli'i) is about 5 miles from our location, so that would be a 10 mile roundtrip paddle with the return 5 miles being into the wind and against the current.
+No, Mokoli'i is about 5 miles from our location, so that would be a 10 mile roundtrip paddle with the return 5 miles being into the wind and against the current.
 So it is not a reasonable destination to try to reach from our location.
+In order to kayak to this destination, you would need to load the kayak onto a vehicle and drive it up to Kualoa Regional Park to launch from there.
+We do not provide roof rack equipment or straps or rope at all, so you would just need to have the means to secure the kayak to your vehicle.

 - Where are you located? / Where do we check in?